sqdlab/SQDToolz/docs/ACQ Data Processing and Data Storage.md

 - `data` - A *dictionary* of N-dimensional numpy arrays in which each key is the name of the output measurement
 - `parameters` - A list of N strings representing the indexing through the ND-arrays
+- `parameter_values` - A dictionary (can be empty) mapping parameters in `parameters` onto a list of values.
+If none are given, the values are enumerated via whole numbers.

 Now take the example where two channels are measured as a time-series.
 The data may be accessed as follows: